Kevo489/Tiny-AI-API/README.md

 > **Note**: This documentation was written by [ChatGPT](https://openai.com/chatgpt), an AI assistant developed by OpenAI, based on the project structure and descriptions provided by the repository author.
 > If you find any inaccuracies or need improvements, feel free to contribute or open an issue!

 ---

+## Inspiration

+This project was initially a simple AI application from Pony Driland repository.
+The AI project eventually evolved both during the development that resulted in this project that is now published by the same creator of the Pony Driland repository.

+---

 ## Limitations